mkloubert/nativescript-social-login/README.md

 );
 ```

+There is also a [great example](https://github.com/dgomezs/facebook-login) by [dgomezs](https://github.com/dgomezs) that shows how to configure your app for Facebook.

 ## Logging

 If you want to get the logging output of the module, you can use `SocialLogin.addLogger()` function to add a callback that receives a message from the module: